"

 Use the “multiply by 1” method to find:

-Obviously I’m not asking you to type this into google: you really do need to know how to convert units by hand!
-While rare, google will sometimes throw up its hands at you.
-If you struggled with this problem, you can see the solution to the first question below.
+Obviously I’m not asking you to type this into google; while rare, google will sometimes throw up its hands at you, and then you have to do this yourself.
+If you struggled with this problem, go through the solution below.

 If you had to look up the solution, there are some more practice problems below.
 Make sure you are comfortable with how unit conversion works.